Category Archives: Writing

 If only fuck were a magic word –

-a spell I could shout,
+a spell I could hiss,

 My fuck-it, fuck-you, fuck-this thoughts

-would soften on the spot,
+softened on the spot,

-with one clean swish of the hand.
+with one damn flick of the wrist

-Now that would be some powerful magic.
+Now that would be some powerful magick.

 Guess I’ll just sage instead.